FunTuna-Team/FunTuna-Team.github.io/README.md

-## at this repo we can make a langing page for the organization
+## at this repo we can make a landing page for the organization